Links

 Sheffield Credit Union

 Credit unions are member-owned cooperatives for saving and borrowing.
 Much better than any bank for ethical savings and cheap loans.
 They are closely regulated by the government authorities for security, and they provide excellent benefits and services.
-Membership is open to all in the city.
+Since 2016 SCU merged with Rothersave Credit Union, and membership is now open to all who live or work in Sheffield, Rotherham, Doncaster, Barnsley, Derbyshire Dales, Bassetlaw, Chesterfield, North East Derbyshire and Bolsover.

 Sheffield Cuba Solidarity Group

-What's really happening in Cuba?
+What is really happening in Cuba?
 The last remaining socialist country is having a realistic national debate (with 200,000 public meetings!)
-It's re-thinking socialism, and changing.
+It is re-thinking socialism, and changing.
 Find out more from people who visit and keep in touch.
-The Sheffield group is very active and runs an annual dayschool on Latin American issues
+The Sheffield group is very active and runs an annual dayschool on Latin American issues.

 Sheffield Cycle Chic